buildtesters/buildtest/docs/configuring_buildtest/command_line_interface.rst

 You can get a summary of buildtest using ``buildtest config summary``, this will display information from several sources into one single command along.

-.. program-output:: cat docgen/configuring/config_summary.txt
-   :shell:
+.. command-output:: buildtest config summary

 Example Configurations
 -----------------------